cb-ci/ci-team-to-managed-controller-migration/README.md

 # Benchmark for rescue Pod approach

-How to create huge amount of job data:
+## How to create huge amount of job data:

 ```
 cd $JENKINS_HOME/jobs
 for i in {2501..25000};do cp -Rf testjob testjob-$i ;done
 ```
-How to identify the number of overall job files
+## How to identify the number of overall job files

 `find $JENKINS_HOME/jobs -type f | wc -l`

-Tested with EFS rescue pod:
+## Result for transfer data with EFS rescue pod:

 * For testing purpose 2500 test jobs have been created on a Team Controller, see [templates/testjob.yaml](templates/testjob.yaml)
 * 2500 simple Pipeline jobs with 1 entry in the build history result in ~ 30.000 files  overall
 * The job dir size is ~250 MB

 Time consumed for a copy using a rescue EFS PVC/POD

 ```
 real	12m56.919s
 user	0m0.560s
 sys  	0m0.226s
 ```

-Tested with EFS AWS data sync that seems to be the fastest approach:
+## Result when using EFS AWS data sync:

 * 20491 jobs have been synced using AWS data sync EFS source-pvc-subdir -> EFS destination-pvc-subdir
 * ~2 GB of job data
 * 245898 jobs files overall have been synced
 * Time consumed (including verification): 11 minutes, 21 seconds

-# Conclusion:
+## Conclusion:

 * AWS data sync can transfer 8 times more job data in around about the same time compared to the rescue pod approach
 * In other words: Data sync is much faster!